felangel/bloc/docs/flutterinfinitelisttutorial.md

 - Observe state changes with [BlocObserver](/coreconcepts?id=blocobserver).
 - [BlocProvider](/flutterbloccoreconcepts?id=blocprovider), Flutter widget which provides a bloc to its children.
 - [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), Flutter widget that handles building the widget in response to new states.
-- Using Cubit instead of Bloc.
-[What's the difference?](/coreconcepts?id=cubit-vs-bloc)
 - Adding events with [context.read](/migration?id=❗contextbloc-and-contextrepository-are-deprecated-in-favor-of-contextread-and-contextwatch).⚡
 - Prevent unnecessary rebuilds with [Equatable](/faqs?id=when-to-use-equatable).
 - Use the `transformEvents` method with Rx.